Lapacho: benefits, dosage, contraindications

 EFSA approval.

-A small open study in adults with dysmenorrhea showed that a daily intake of 1050 mg of Pau d'Arco combined with 75 mg of rutin for 8 weeks could reduce the intensity of pain by 41% from baseline.
-However, these results are limited by the absence of a comparator group and the frequent use of other pain medications, such as non-steroidal anti-inflammatory drugs.
+A small open-label study in adults suffering from dysmenorrhea showed that a daily intake of 1050 mg of Pau d'Arco combined with 75 mg of rutin for 8 weeks could reduce pain intensity by 41% compared with baseline.
+However, these results are limited by the absence of a comparator group and the frequent use of other pain medications, such as nonsteroidal anti-inflammatory drugs.

 Posologie